Your teens and perhaps your twenties have come and gone, and you’ve yet to have a relationship.

 - 13. Don’t let bad experiences stop you.

 - Dating Someone Who’s Never Been in a Relationship

-Is It Bad to Never Have Been in a Relationship?
+Is It Normal to Never Have Been in a Relationship?

 People whose relationships end in heartbreak worry about being unlovable too.
 The only bad thing about never being in a relationship is your longing to be in one — or at least to start dating.

 You might think that never dating makes you look bad.
 You may fear that people believe that you lack something necessary for dating.

 Realistically, you don’t need experience with romance to start dating.
 Everyone started somewhere.

 Even people who’ve found love were once single and worried that no one would want them.

 Of course, you may need to overcome a lack of confidence and fear of rejection to enter the world of dating.